The Adventures of Willy Beamish

 The Adventures of Willy Beamish is a graphic adventure game developed by Dynamix and published in 1991 by Sierra On-Line.
 The player takes on the role of the eponymous youngster in a game that somewhat parodies the adventure genre.
 The game pioneered the use of in-game graphics drawn to resemble classic hand-drawn cartoon animation.
-It was initially released for MS-DOS and the Amiga and was ported to the Sega CD in 1993.
+It was initially released for MS-DOS and the Amiga (on 12 3.5" floppy discs) and was ported to the Sega CD in 1993.
 CD versions of the game complemented the in-game text with speech and included a few other cosmetic changes.
 A sequel was reportedly planned starring Willy Beamish as a late teenager, but the project was canceled.

 The game was re-released by Activision in March 2017 on GOG.com with support for Microsoft Windows bundled with DOSBox.